xapian/xapian/xapian-applications/omega/docs/scriptindex.rst

         enforced since Omega 1.4.5, but older versions didn't handle multiple instances usefully).

+unxml
+        strip out XML tags, replacing with a space (`unxml` is similar to `unhtml`, but `unhtml` varies the whitespace type or omits it entirely, based on HTML tag semantics).

 value=VALUESLOT
 	add as a Xapian document value in slot VALUESLOT.
 Values can be used for collapsing equivalent documents, sorting the MSet, etc.  If you